The university for a sustainable world

-We aim to achieve a 5-star Green Star rating and to construct all new buildings and refurbishments with sustainability in mind.
+We aim to achieve at least a 5-star Green Star rating and to construct all new buildings and refurbishments with sustainability in mind.

 Facilities management, which involves designing, procuring, and furnishing buildings, has evolved into managing facilities in response to the demands of ecological sustainability.

 The Tertiary Education Facilities Management Association (TEFMA) is producing a global reporting framework, that can be applied to public and private organisations, with principles that will measure and report economic, environmental, and social performance regardless of organisation size, sector, or location.